 4. Share Your Story

-Everyone answers the following five questions.
-Those that wish to share their answers should do so briefly.
+Everyone answers the following seven questions.
+Those who wish to share their answers should do so briefly.
 If you have more time, people can ask questions.

 5. Quote or Poem

 A friend of mine asked everyone to bring a favorite poem to read on his birthday.
-It was a lot of fun hearing what people read.
-The selections told me something about each of the people at the party.
-Have your team share their favorites.
+The selections told me something about each of the people.
+Ask your team, friends, or family to share their favorites.
+He’s one of mine: How Did You Die by Edmund Vance Cooke.

 6. Share Your Positives